 Medium Sized Specimens (20 - 30 ft. tall)

-When you need a bit of height and scale in the yard, or want a dense but elegant screen from the neighbors, these magnolia trees fit the bill.
-Just decide if you want the classic Southern magnolia look of large flowers and green and brown leaves, or something with a bit more of a color story.
+Sometimes you need some height and scale in the yard, or want a dense but elegant screen from the neighbors.
+These magnolia trees will fit the bill.
+Just decide if you want the classic Southern magnolia look of large flowers and green and brown leaves.
+Or, something with a bit more of a color story.

 Glossy leaves with orange-brown fuzzy undersides and long flowering fragrant blooms.